 a.
-Child and Family Therapy (minimum = 12 credit hours) PSYC 5100 Psychopathology of Childhood3 PSYC 5590 Diverse Family Systems PSYC 6160 Couple & Family Therapy II PSYC 6410 Psychopth/Treat of Adol/Young Adults3 PSYC 5590 is a prerequisit for PSYC 6160; PSYC 5100 is a prerequistie for PSYC 6410. b.
+Child and Family Therapy (minimum = 12 credit hours) PSYC 5100 Psychopathology of Childhood PSYC 6410 Psychopath/Treat of Adol/Young Adults3 PSYC 5590 is a prerequisite for PSYC 6160; PSYC 5100 is a prerequisite for PSYC 6410. b.
 Sport Psychology (minimum = 14 credit hours) (revised FA15, SU16, SU18, SP20) PSYC 5850 Sport & Exercise Psychology Practicum (2hr. fall & spring semester, min.
-2yrs)8 And Select TWO of the following three courses: PSYC/KINE 6175 Social Psychology of Sport II3 PSYC/KINE 6185 Applied Sport Psychology II PSYC 6200 Theory and Practice of Sport & Performance Psychology If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional sport psy practicum and one additional course in the sport sciences while in the doctoral program.
+2yrs)8 And Select TWO of the following three courses: PSYC/KINE 6175 Social Psychology of Sport II Performance Psychology If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional sport psy practicum and one additional course in the sport sciences while in the doctoral program.
 Students should consult with the Director of the UNT Center for Sport Psychology to determine if they need to take such a course and if so, which course might be taken. c.
-Minority Wellness (minimum = 12 credit hours) (revised SU18, SU20) PSYC 5590 Diverse Family Systems PSYC 5900 Special Problems [research, practicum, or community engagement project with Advisor's approval] for students in the MW cluster, PSYC 5590 may be taken at any time when the course is offered.
+Minority Wellness (minimum = 12 credit hours) (revised SU18, SU20) PSYC 5590 Diverse Family Systems for students in the MW cluster, PSYC 5590 may be taken at any time when the course is offered.
 AND Select TWO of the following courses: PSYC 5200 Psychology of Women and Gender The following courses offered in other departments at UNT may fulfill the MW Cluster's requirements with the approval of the student's advisor (note: online courses will not be accepted).

-RHAB5710 Multicultural Rehab 3
+RHAB5710 Multicultural Rehab3

-RHAB5715 Disability/Human Development 3
+RHAB5715 Disability/Human Development3

-COUN 5540 Women's Emotional Health 3
+COUN 5540 Women's Emotional Health3

-WMST 5200 Contemporary Issues in Global Feminisms 3
+WMST 5200 Contemporary Issues in Global Feminisms3

-PHIL 5300 Social and Political Philosophy 3
+PHIL 5300 Social and Political Philosophy3

 PHIL 6560 Religion and Philosophy (or alternate graduate level religion

-course subject to committee approval) 3
+course subject to committee approval)3